ScratchContributors/bios/README.md

 ##### fashionqueen9: I’m queen I edit the wiki I like to read figure skate and do martial arts

+##### FrostyRAhAz: Hello!
+I am FrostyRAhAz.
+I am a Scratch Wiki editor and I was a past FPC (364).
+I like writing, coding, and animals!
+I've been on Scratch for about a year and a half and I love it!

 ##### HollyParker: Hi, I'm Holly and I'm 14.
 I have recently been invited to 2 SDSs to help out, which is something that means a lot to me.
 I've been part of Scratch since I was 10, and I love being a part of the community.
 I love DC, Marvel, Star Wars, Lego, Harry Potter, Miraculous, Pokemon, Moshi Monsters, Ninjago, Nintendo and pushes.
 Thanks for reading!

 ##### hibyeperson: Okie!
 Hi there, my name is hibyeperson but you can call me Spring!
 I take part in being a Scratch Wiki Helpers and I enjoy helping around Scratch, which includes answering questions!